 Part of the Golden Gate Bridge shows through the mountains from along the Coyote Ridge Trail in the Marin Headlands.

 Sunrise view from my balcony

 Before I started working again and before the snows hit the Sierras, I drove down from the Bay Area, into the smoke-choked central valley - billowing with smoke from the biggest fire of 2015 spreading into Kings Canyon.
 I drove to the seemingly infamous Mineral King trailhead in Sequoia National Park.
-Peter Beckman, founder of the delicious Santa Cruz sourdough bread producer of his name - who also drives a VW diesel wagon - advised me to take a cross country route (i.e. no trail) over a few high mountain masses before connecting to back to a trail for my 50 mile loop to Kern Hot Springs.
+Peter Beckman, founder of the delicious Santa Cruz sourdough bread company of his name - who also drives a VW diesel wagon - advised me to take a cross country route (i.e. no trail) over a few high mountain masses before connecting back to a trail for my 50 mile loop to Kern Hot Springs.